Ancestor Stories · Archives · Shelley · February 2026

 On the manuscript

-The Bodleian holds the main draft manuscript of Frankenstein; or, The Modern Prometheus, largely in Mary Shelley's hand with some passages in Percy's, written 1816–17 when Mary was 18 and 19 years old.
-First published anonymously in 1818.
+The Bodleian holds the main draft manuscript of Frankenstein; or, The Modern Prometheus (MS. Abinger c.56 and related volumes), largely in Mary Shelley's hand with some passages in Percy's.
+It was written in 1816–17, when Mary was 18 and 19 years old, and first published anonymously in 1818.
 The corrections and revisions in the original bring home the fact — sometimes obscured by the novel's subsequent cultural weight — that this was a young woman working through an idea on paper, not a monument arriving fully formed.

 As a professional palaeographer, I spend my working days reading and transcribing historical handwriting.
 I like to think I can read most things.
 Sitting in that quiet room at the Bodleian, I found myself simply looking rather than reading — just taking in the fact of it.